2020PB/police-brutality/reports/Ohio.md

 Protestors describe being zip-tied and held for ten hours without food, water, or (in some cases) bathroom breaks.
 In total, 307 protesters were detained, around 60 of them in the Justice Center courtyard.

-tags: arrest, inhumane-treatment, zip-ties, protestor
+tags: arrest, inhumane-treatment, zip-tie, protestor

 id: oh-cincinnati-5